- About Us

 Mississippi Museum of Natural Science

 The visionary leadership, fundraising, and dedicated effort led by the Mississippi Forestry Foundation with the support of MFA, its Communications Committee, and the Mississippi Museum of Natural Science’s staff, led to the opening of the the Towering Treasures exhibit at the museum in 2004.
 Towering Treasures, acting as an extension of the natural forest outside the Museum at LeFleur’s Bluff State Park, allows visitors to discover that trees and ecosystems are shared habitats that support an interconnected biological community.
-Guests can explore the different parts of a tree and other elements of the surrounding forest ecosystem while learning about the biological and economical value of trees.
+Guests can explore the different parts of a tree and other elements of the surrounding forest ecosystem while learning about the biological and economic value of trees.

 Mississippi Agriculture and Forestry Museum